 It had been almost seven years, but Marcus still recognized him as they approached the camp, as easily as if they’d seen each other the week before—although neither Marcus nor his father looked anything like the same as they had on that night seven years ago.

 He finished the last bites of his bread and turned back to make sure Lewis had done the same.
 Together, they stepped into the little clearing, both of their hands half-raised, fingers spread, so he could easily see that they didn’t have any weapons in their grip.

 “Hey Dad,” Marcus called, trying not to startle him.

 The old man looked up from his little campfire and gave his son a small smile.
 “Markie.”
 He stood up and shook his son’s hand.
 “And Little Lewy.
 Well, I never.”

 “Oh, sir, no one calls me Lewy anymore,” Lewis chuckled, shaking the hand offered him.

 “Well, I’m sure no one calls him Markie, and certainly no one calls me sir,” he laughed, sinking back down onto the log he was using as a bench at the side of the fire.
 “So—let’s agree.
 Lewis.
 Mark.
 And Dad or Jameson as our respective relationships dictate?”

 “Sure, Jameson.”
-Lewis offered because Marcus didn’t seem like there was anything he had to say.
+Lewis offered because Marcus didn’t seem like he had anything he wanted to say.
 Lewis and Marcus sat down on a log on the opposite side of the fire.

 “So—“ Jameson prompted, but no one picked up the thread, “Well.
 Uh, does your mother know you’re here?”